opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

     # to stop capture
     capture monitor stop

-Start this capture once you have started the NFVBench test, and you will observe packets on the TRex console :
+Start this capture once you have started the NFVBench test, and you will observe packets on the TRex console:

 .. code-block:: bash